vp-online-courses/webpack-optimization-for-production/README.md

 This repository was designed to help you with learning Webpack.

-This repository is a supplementary resource to the course [Webpack 5 in 2022: Optimizing For Production](https://www.udemy.com/course/webpack-optimizing-for-production/?referralCode=B71C38561B63DF0E2633)
+This repository is a supplementary resource to the course [Webpack 5: Optimizing For Production](https://www.udemy.com/course/webpack-optimizing-for-production/?referralCode=B71C38561B63DF0E2633)

 If you want to get a discount (up to 70%) on one of my other courses, feel free to send me an email at vp.online.courses@gmail.com, and I will try to get the best offer for you.